Best Free Chart Makers in 2026: Top 7 Tools Compared

 What Makes It #3

-Professional quality: Used by NYT, Washington Post, BBC, Scientific American.
+Professional quality: Used by The New York Times, Washington Post, BBC, and Scientific American

 Pros

-• Maps and locator maps - Best tool for geographic data
+• Maps: Best tool for geographic data visualization

 Cons

-• Free tier has Datawrapper link on charts
+• Free tier has branding: Small "Made with Datawrapper" link

 Best For